-Citations provide the reader with a means to distinguish content that derives from other publications from the author’s personal, novel contributions.
-“If the material originating from elsewhere is not clearly indicated in the work, the student allows the reader to think that it is their personal and original contribution” (EPFL, 2013, art.
-4, par.
-3).
-Not abiding to citation rules is considered v plagiarism, or cheating, and can lead to penalties.
+“If the material originating from elsewhere is not clearly indicated in the work, the student allows the reader to think that it is their personal and original contribution.
+This amounts to cheating (plagiarism Art.
+8).
+(Lex 3.3.3, section 2, art.
+4).

 - Anything that is not a novel, personal contribution must be cited.
 This also includes content drawn from the author’s own published work (citing oneself), to avoid presenting previously published work as new.
 Failing to abide by this rule is a form of fraud referred to as self-plagiarism.
 Whenever possible, citations should refer to published documents that are accessible to the reader.
 It may however occur that the author’s work is based on documents (reports, internal documents, etc.) that have not been published in the past.
 Since these documents can not be referred to by the reader, their validity may be called into question.
 Citing unpublished documents should, therefore, be an exception.
 A citation can involve reproducing a passage literally from a source, or it can involve passages deriving from a source, but rewritten and structured by the author.

-- Sometimes, informal communications (e.g. oral communications) provide a significant contribution; a discussion between a student and a professor (or an assistant), or a conversation with colleagues.
-Although is considered acceptable to cite informal contributions, they do not have to be cited in the same way as publications or documents, but should be recognized in the acknowledgements.
+- Informal communications (e.g. oral communications) between a student and a professor (or an assistant), or a conversation with colleagues.
+Although often a significant contribution and considered acceptable to cite, they do not have to be cited in the same way as publications or documents, but should be recognized in the acknowledgements.

 A citation has to satisfy the following three points:

 - The passage that is copied must be marked (unless the author choses to paraphrase)“A computer which can calculate the Question to the Ultimate Answer, a computer of such infinite and subtle complexity that organic life itself shall form part of its operational matrix.”
-(Adams, 1979, p.154)
+(Adams, 2005, p.234)

 - An in-text citation that refers to the bibliography must be inserted“A computer which can calculate the Question to the Ultimate Answer, a computer of such infinite and subtle complexity that organic life itself shall form part of its operational matrix.”
-(Adams, 1979, p.152)
+(Adams, 2005, p.234)